MARN-5895/Website/assignments/01/README.md

 # <<< conda initialize <<<
 ```

+We can also check that `conda` has been installed using the shell command `which`:

+    which conda

+which should output the path where conda has been installed

+    /home/NetID/miniconda/bin/conda

+To check the which version of conda you have installed, type

+    conda --version

+which should output

+    conda 4.10.3

+(the latest version).

 ## Step 3: Create a base custom conda environment
 You now have to the basic python packages we will need.
 A good way to do this is with a custom [conda environment file](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#creating-an-environment-from-an-environment-yml-file).
 Working with environments helps you keep track of the versions and releases of packages you used for a specific project.
 Conda helps you toggle back and forth between different environments, thus allowing you to run different software versions that may be required for different projects.
 Below is an `marn5895.yml` file that Cesar created for this class: